lanl/VizAly-Foresight/Analysis/README.md

+# PAT: Python Analysis Toolkit
-# PAT: This folder contains PAT, the Python Analysis Toolkit that is used to run the foresight workflow.
-The Analysis toolkit will generate a cinema database from the input file specified
+This folder contains PAT, the P that is used to run the foresight workflow.
+The Analysis toolkit will generate a cinema database from the input file specified.

 ## Prerequisites:
 * Python 2